revellebrent/se_project_spots/README.md

 ## Description

 This project is made so all the elements are displayed correctly on popular screen sizes.
 Websites will view the page with images in rows of 3 images while tablets will view 2 images in a row and mobile devices will view single images in a row.
+Submit new images with captions.
+"Like" the images, or delete images with a click of a button.

 ## Overview Video